n8petersen/mp4converter/README.md

 # mp4converter
-Convert video files to mp4 using ffmpeg en masse
+Bash script that converts video files to mp4 using ffmpeg en masse.

+Just set the original file extension, the input directory, and the output directory and run the script!

+It will install ffmpeg, which requires sudo.